roselandgoose/330-Constructive-Discussions/README.md

 # Constructive Discussions - Gpan-Prototype

+BTW.
+I have a script in all the headers that integrates with my editor for live previews.
+Let me know if it breaks anything for y'all.

 TODO:
-1 Explicitly identify comment functionality
+1. Explicitly identify comment functionality
-2 Make margins reactive to screen size
+2. Make margins reactive to screen size

 ## Structure
 * home.html